 Afterwards, I made my way back to the Frederick Hotel and waited in the lobby for my shuttle service to arrive.
 This concludes my trip to New York.
 I enjoyed it so much and I can’t wait to go back and explore the other boroughs.
 Check out the vlog up on my Youtube channel down below.
 If you want to see more from my trip to New York then see these other posts, BlogHer18, 9/11 Memorial, and the Empire State Building.

 Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel so you can keep up with my latest videos.
+I upload new videos every Sunday and Thursday.
 I hope you enjoyed reading this blog post, visiting the Statue of Liberty and Ellis Island.
 If you have any questions feel free to comment below.